Student exchange program

 Chuo, Tokyo has been the Sutherland Shire's Japanese sister city since July 1991.
 As part of this relationship, a fully escorted short-term cultural student exchange program with Chuo operates.
 The exchange program is run by an external committee with council support.
 This is is not a direct reciprocal exchange program.

-Applications are currently open for hosts and/or students.
 Applications are assessed by the Exchange Program Committee.

 Students visiting the Shire